MatheusDalia/Pokedex-Website/README.md

 # Introduction.

 Hello, tudo joia?
 This project, based on a selective test by the company Redfox, was a challenge that I set myself to test my skills as a developer.
 From an excel file containing a list of pokemons, I created a pokedex site where the user can view all pokemons and their attributes in a friendly interface.
-The pokedex site also allows the user to search, delete and create a new pokemon.
+The pokedex site also allows the user to search, delete and create a pokemon.

 For the development, I used Node.js, Express.js, Typescript and PostgreSQL